Chandana-Rajalbandi/INTERACTIVE-QUIZ-APPLICATION/README.md

 - 📋 **Quiz Format**: All 10 questions displayed at once, each with multiple-choice options.
 - ✅ **Instant Feedback**: After submission, correct answers are highlighted in green, incorrect ones in red.
 - ⏱️ **Timer**: Tracks total time taken to complete the quiz.
-- 🔁 **Retake Option**: Users can reset and retake the quiz with one click.
 - 📊 **Score Display**: Final score and time shown after submission.